emilyebrooks/100-days-js/README.md

 To keep building my JavaScript skills, I am committing 30 minutes a day to continued JavaScript learning.
 Whether reading, practicing, building or experimenting, I will carve out a little time each day to better my skills and log my activity here.

+# Update:

+I have decided to take Sundays off.
+So I will do 100 days without Sundays.

 ## Plan:

 - Plan: Practice JavaScript every day for 100 days